libktx/ktx/.github/CONTRIBUTING.md

 ### Updating dependencies

-Plugin versions are stored in the [gradle.properties](../gradle.properties) file, while module dependencies versions are stored with the [`Versions.kt`](../buildSrc/src/main/kotlin/ktx/Versions.kt) file.
+Kotlin and plugin versions are stored in the [gradle.properties](../gradle.properties) file, while module dependencies versions are stored with the [`Versions.kt`](../buildSrc/src/main/kotlin/ktx/Versions.kt) file.
 Snapshot releases should keep all of the dependencies (outside of testing scope) up-to-date.
 Major dependencies include:

 - **LibGDX**: update `gdxVersion` in the versions file and LibGDX version in the tag on the top of the [README.md](../README.md) file.
 Note that updating LibGDX also affects the KTX version and milestones, so make sure to update the [version.txt](../version.txt) and [milestones](https://github.com/libktx/ktx/milestones) as well.
-- **Kotlin**: update the `kotlinVersion` property and the Kotlin tag in the [README.md](../README.md).
+- **Kotlin**: update the `kotlinVersion` in the properties file and the Kotlin tag in the [README.md](../README.md).
-- **Kotlin Coroutines**: update `kotlinCoroutinesVersion` property and the tag in the `ktx-async` [README.md](../async/README.md).
+- **Kotlin Coroutines**: update `kotlinCoroutinesVersion` in the versions file and the tag in the `ktx-async` [README.md](../async/README.md).
 - **Gradle**: run `gradle wrapper` in the root project folder.
 Make sure that the [Gradle wrapper properties file](../gradle/wrapper/gradle-wrapper.properties) points the `all` Gradle release under `distributionUrl` rather than just the binaries (`bin`).
-- **VisUI**: update `visUiVersion` in the properties file and VisUI version in the tag on the top of the [vis/README.md](../vis/README.md) file.
+- **VisUI**: update `visUiVersion` in the versions file and VisUI version in the tag on the top of the [vis/README.md](../vis/README.md) file.
-- **Ashley**: update `ashleyVersion` in the properties file and Ashely version in the tag on the top of the [ashley/README.md](../ashley/README.md) file.
+- **Ashley**: update `ashleyVersion` in the versions file and Ashely version in the tag on the top of the [ashley/README.md](../ashley/README.md) file.

 All of the major dependencies updates should be added to the [changelog](../CHANGELOG.md).